iCliniq Logo

 I understand your concern.

 It is one of the common viral infections.
 There is nothing to worry about.
-Chickenpox usually starts on the chest, back, trunk, face, mouth and then spreads to the legs, including the groin, private areas, and arm.
+Chickenpox usually starts on the chest, back, trunk, face, and mouth and then spreads to the legs, including the groin, private areas, and arm.
 It starts from the center and radiates to the periphery.
 It might last for a week.
-These can be accompanied by fever, vomiting, loose stools like other viral illnesses.
-I suggest you take tablet Paracetamol for fever and Calamine lotion for itching.
+These can be accompanied by fever, vomiting, and loose stools like other viral illnesses.
+I suggest you take the tablet Paracetamol for fever and Calamine lotion for itching.

 Patient's Query